probmods/probmods2/chapters/social-cognition.md

 ## Goal Inference

 Now imagine that we don't know Sally's goal (which food she wants), but we observe her pressing button b.
-We can use a query to infer her goal (this is sometimes called "inverse planning", since the outer query "inverts" the query inside `chooseAction`).
+We can use `Infer` to infer her goal (this is sometimes called "inverse planning", since the outer infer "inverts" the infer inside `chooseAction`).

 ~~~~
 ///fold: